-If you have feedback or a complaint that relates to the actual manner in which the organization is led or managed by the Executive Director, then your feedback / complaint will be referred to the Board.
+If you have feedback or a complaint that relates to the actual manner in which the organization is led or managed by the CEO, then your feedback / complaint will be referred to the Board.
 CLSBoard@communitylivingsociety.ca.

 NOTE: This email is being directed in confidence to the Director of Quality and Innovation to ensure your concerns are dealt with in a confidential and timely fashion by the appropriate party.
 Your feedback / complaint will be referred to the appropriate Director within the organization who is responsible for the issue in question, and that person will follow up with you promptly.